Dhaulagiri Circuit Trek Difficulty

 The month of June to August is the monsoon in Nepal.
 Right after the end of spring, the monsoon starts and these are the least preferred season for the trek in Nepal.
 This is the season when the lower region of the Himalayas gets continuous rainfall.
 Although there are low chances of rainfall in higher regions.
 Similarly, there are high chances of flood and landslide due to continuous rainfall.
 As a result, the trek might get delayed or canceled.
 On the other hand, the paths get slippery and muddy making your walk difficult.
 Therefore, one must be prepared with their trekking gear, equipment, and footwear.
 On the other hand, the trails are less crowded during this month.
 So if you want to enjoy the best of nature peacefully, this month is ideal for you.

 The average temperature stays between 15-20 degrees Celsius in the lower region but there is a decrease in temperature with the increase in altitude.
 The sudden and unpredictable rains with the dark cloud may obstacle the trek.
-However, the view after the rainfall is the best and fresh view ever.
+However, the view after the rainfall is the best and most fresh view ever.
 So, the monsoon has both pros and cons.
 However, this season is the best time to visit Dhaulagiri trekking for botanists and researchers.

 The month from September to November is Autumn in Nepal.
 Autumn is, no doubt, one of the peak seasons for trekking in Nepal.
 The climate, the weather, the views, and the season of the festival is Autumn.
 Trekkers have a lot to gain and save visiting in Autumn to the Dhaulagiri circuit trek.
 Most trekkers from all over the world choose this season for the Dhaulagiri Circuit trek.
 September, October, and November receive the highest number of trekkers and visitors in Nepal.
 Similarly, the weather is in favor of the trekkers offering them the panoramic scenario of the Himalayas and the landscapes.
 Walking under the clear blue sky, with the mesmerizing view of Mt.
-Dhauligiri, Annapurna Massif along Machhapuchhre, Manaslu, etc is a memory to cherish for a lifetime.
+Dhauligiri, Annapurna Massif along with Machhapuchhre, Manaslu, etc is a memory to cherish for a lifetime.
 There are very low chances of snowfall and rainfall during these seasons.

 Likewise, The weather and temperature are perfect in autumn with moderate days and cool nights.
 The temperature is neither hot nor cold and is highly suitable for the trek.
 The day temperature during the day is 15degreese Celsius with 7-8degreese Celsius of night temperature.
 However, the temperature may drop to freezing point in the French pass and Italian pass.
 As one needs to be cautious during the trek to high altitude, the Dhaulagiri circuit trek.